Optical Integrated Sensing and Communication: Architectures, Potentials and Challenges: System Structure and Advantages of O-ISAC

 \subsection{Increasing Communication Rate}

-O-ISAC leverages the large unregulated optical bandwidth to achieve a significantly high data rate.
-FSO products with communication rates of over 10 Gbps are already available in the market, and the communication rates of experimental prototypes can reach 100 Gbps even in the presence of atmospheric turbulence~\cite{WalshDemonstrationFSOC2022}.
-Additionally, benefiting from the excellent monochromaticity, collimation, and coherency of laser beams, multiple independent data channels can be transmitted in parallel with multiplexing schemes like wavelength division multiplexing (WDM) and mode division multiplexing (MDM).
+Contrary to the crowded RF spectrum, the optical band offers a broad unlicensed spectrum to conduct high-rate communication, and the communication rate of an experimental prototype utilizing 1550-nm laser can reach 100~Gbps at a distance of about 700~m~\cite{WalshDemonstrationFSOC2022}.
+Additionally, benefiting from the excellent monochromaticity, collimation, and coherence of laser beams, multiple independent data channels can be transmitted in parallel with multiplexing schemes like wavelength division multiplexing (WDM) and mode division multiplexing (MDM), through which the communication rate can be further enhanced.